pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 rng = np.random.default_rng(42)
 ```

 The study of change involves simultaneously analysing the individual trajectories of change and abstracting over the set of individuals studied to extract broader insight about the nature of the change in question.
 As such it's easy to lose sight of the forest for the focus on the trees.
-In this example we'll demonstrate some of the subtleties of using hierarchical bayesian models to study the change within a population of individuals  - moving between within individual view and the between individual perspective.
+In this example we'll demonstrate some of the subtleties of using hierarchical bayesian models to study the change within a population of individuals  - moving from the *within individual* view to the *between/cross individuals* perspective.

 We'll follow the discussion and iterative approach to model building outlined in Singer and Willett's *Applied Longitudinal Data Analysis*.
 For more details {cite:t}`singer2003`).
 We'll differ from their presentation in that while they focus on maximum likelihood methods for fitting their data we'll use PyMC bayesian methods.
-In this approach we're following Solomon Kurz's work with brms {cite:t}`kurzAppliedLongitudinalDataAnalysis2021`
+In this approach we're following Solomon Kurz's work with brms in {cite:t}`kurzAppliedLongitudinalDataAnalysis2021`.
+We strongly recommend both books for more detailed presentation of the issues discussed here.

 ### Structure of the Presentation